 - Extra blankets (for colder nights)

-- Pillows (get a travel pillow if you want to use in the plane, too!)
+- Pillows (get a travel pillow if you want to use it on the plane, too!)

 - A sleeping mask, because you might just be parked in a well-lit spot